Welcome to Internwise UK

 With hiring interns, you as a company will not just have more people working for you.
 You will also be responsible to a large extent with their professional development and well-being.
 Let’s look below at some of the formalities that the HR team needs to take care while hiring Interns.

-Hiring interns is no small task.
-Actually utilising them or readying them to be a permanent employee requires a full-fledged training that involves working on real projects.
+Hiring interns involves several HR formalities for interns, including developing a comprehensive training program that provides real project experience.
 Prior to hiring these young candidates, it's important to create a training module that their supposed mentor will focus upon when they are onboarded.
 Lack of such a module thereof will not look good and will be considered very sloppy as a company.

-It's important to keep in mind that interns are called as interns because they are not on the actual payroll of the company, something which is offered to permanent employees.
+It's important to note that interns are not permanent employees and may not be on the company's official payroll, affecting their internship employment laws UK status.
 Interns are usually offered stipend (if they are paid ones).
 Their leave policy, allowances structure needs to be different in comparison to the rest of the team members.

 Also, the responsibilities of interns must also set them apart from a regular employee.
 The permanent teams will have tough workload on them, and the interns will only be just starting with the training of basics.